hui2000ji/hui2000ji.github.io/docs/machine_learning/representation_learning_with_mutual_information_maximization.md

 #### The InfoNCE Objective

 This objective uses noise-contrastive estimation to bound mutual information.
+It obtains strong results, but requires many negative samples.

 $$
 \begin{align}